George William Ross: Premier of Ontario

 Leading a stagnating and drifting government, Ross called an election for January 25, 1905, in which the Liberals lost 22 seats and the Conservatives under James P. Whitney won 69, making Whitney the new Premier.

 Senator

-Ross remained Liberal leader until 1907, when he was appointed to the Senate of Canada.
+Ross remained Liberal leader until 1907, when Prime Minister Wilfrid Laurier recommended him for an appointment to the Senate of Canada.
 In 1910, Ross received a knighthood from King George V for his years of public service in both Federal and Provincial politics.
 He wrote two books about his life in politics, and died in 1914.

 Family

 Ross was the father of Duncan Campbell Ross, who sat in the Legislative Assembly of Ontario representing Middlesex West from 1907 to 1908 and Middlesex North from 1908 to 1909, and later as an MP for Middlesex West from 1909 to 1921.